QuirinLindenmueller/Homework-Assignment-1-SIM3IL-Lindenmueller/README.md

 Professor: Daniel Huppmann <br>
 Autor: Quirin Lindenmueller <br>

+Project Goal:
+A python program with two functions made in a former Lecture was added.
+One function (ggt()) calculated the greatest common diviser of two variables.
+The other function (add_frac()) adds two fractions.
+Further on, a python test for both functions was written and will be exicuted by GitHub.

 Copyright Quirin Lindenmueller

 Licensed under the Apache License, Version 2.0 (the "License");